RocketChat/Apps.Dialogflow/README.md

 2. Then configure the app to automatically assign a livechat-visitor to this bot.
 To do so, goto `Setting > Livechat > Routing` or `Setting > Omnichannel > Routing`.
 There enable `Assign new conversations to bot agent` Setting.

-3. The app needs some configurations to work, so to setup the app Go to `Setting > Apps > RASA-Plugin`.
+3. The app needs some configurations to work, so to setup the app Go to `Setting > Apps > Apps.Dialogflow`.
 There, fill all the necessary fields in `SETTINGS` and click SAVE.
 Note all fields are required.

     Some of the fields in `SETTING` include
     1. Bot Username (required)